osrf/collision-benchmark/README.md

 The static tests are therefore suitable for testing collision and contact properties.

-The main method of testing implemented so far is the "AABB intersection test" in which two object's axis-aligned bounding boxes are intersected in many possible ways that they can intersect.
+The main method of testing implemented so far is the **"AABB intersection test"** in which two objects axis-aligned bounding boxes are intersected in many possible ways that they can intersect.
 This generally leads to many states in which the objects are colliding, and also states in which they are not (but in which they are